Wildlander-mod/wildlander-mod.github.io/_02BeginnersGuide/3-YourFirstCharacter/CarryWeight.md

 * Have separate storage
 * Require the use of Jaxon's positioner to move.
 * Require a specific crafting work station
+* MUST be emptied before moving (e.g. if moving it from inside of a building to outside - you must empty it first else you will lose the contents)

 # Campfire Skills